I don't trust the figures - how did you calculate them and which sources did you use?

 The suitability of the level crossings for cyclists depend on the local conditions, particularly on the available waiting areas between the LCRT line and the adjacent driving lanes.

-- Do fences and elevated overpasses compromise cityscape and freedom of movement in public space?
+- Do separated tracks and elevated overpasses compromise cityscape and freedom of movement in public space?

 - For which urban structures is LCRT suitable?